yossefahmed6332/clinicAPIsSystem/README.md

 - **Security-first startup** — the app refuses to start without a JWT signing key configured, avoiding accidental deployment with insecure defaults.
 - **Self-documenting** — Swagger/OpenAPI is wired in out of the box for interactive exploration and client generation.
 - **Sensible defaults, explicit overrides** — CORS, connection strings, and JWT settings are all externalized to configuration rather than hardcoded.

----

-## 📄 License

-No license file is currently included in this repository.
-Until one is added, all rights are reserved by the project owner, and the code should not be assumed to be open for reuse or redistribution.

-> Consider adding an [OSI-approved license](https://choosealicense.com/) (e.g., MIT, Apache 2.0) if you intend for this project to be used or contributed to by others.

----

 ## 🤝 Contributing